joegasper/teams-bulk-guests/README.md

 # Bulk Add Guests to Microsoft Teams
-This function can bulk add guests to a team and send a standard Teams invite using the *inviteAndAddGuest" API.
+This function can bulk add guests to a team and send a standard Teams invite using the *inviteAndAddGuest* API.